mudassarm30/sales-portal/README.md

 ## Datatables

-The Datatables is an open source grid control for populating, sorting, searching and displaying data in a tabular form to the users.
+The Datatables is an open source grid control for populating, sorting, searching and displaying data in a tabular form to the users (https://datatables.net).

+## HttpRequester

+The HttpRequester is used to perform http requests to the above mentioned rest webservices from the server side API.

+## Pages

+There are five php pages in the root folder for signup, signin, password change/rest and dashboard.